govuk-one-login/data-analytics-platform/README.md

 Individual lambda handlers (and unit tests) can be found in subdirectories of the [src/handlers](src/handlers) directory.
 Common and utility code can be found in the [src/shared](src/shared) directory.
+Lambda layers can be found in subdirectories of the [src/layers](src/layers) directory.

 In addition, files to support running lambdas with `sam local invoke` are in the [sam-local-examples](sam-local-examples) directory.